RileySKrusky/osticket-prereqs/README.md

 <h3>7) Launching MySQL</h3>

 <p>After you have installed "mysql-5.5.62-win32", at the last slide of the installation proccess it will tell you that "My SQL" will launch after installation. make sure this is checked.
-Go through the installation proccess until you get to this screen. choose "Standard Configuration" and procceed.
+Go through the installation proccess until you get to this screen.
+Choose "Standard Configuration" and procceed.

 <img src="https://i.imgur.com/OPsmJeU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>